 The biggest case of Broken Base in the history of Naruto started when Team 7 reunited during chapters 631 and 632.
 Not only did the shipping war explodeagain after Minato made a comment on Sakura being Naruto's girlfriend (Naruto agreed) and compared her to Kushina just after Naruto and Hinata's situation in 615 (and let's not mention Sakura's sudden reveal of her Regeneration Technique), but the fact that Sasuke said he would become Hokage regardless of what others think of himruined the manga for many people.

 Fullmetal Alchemist fandom when it comes to the manga and Brotherhood (the second anime that follows its continuity) versus the 2003 anime.
-The latter was a Pragmatic Adaptation that Overtook the Manga, and thus there are huge differences in both plot and character development between the two continuities.
+The latter was a Pragmatic Adaptation that Overtook the Manga, and thus there are huge differences in plot, character development and even themes between the two continuities.
 While most fans like both to at least some extent, nearly all have a preference one way or the other, and the fandom remains fiercely divided over which is better.

 This debate even fuels FMA's Ship Wars.
 Chances are if you like Het, you're going to find more friends in the Mangahood fanbase, as that version has Ed and Winry end as an Official Couple and heavily implies romantic feelings between Roy and Riza, Ling and Lan Fan, and Al and Mei (at least, from her end).
 If you are more into Slash Fic, you'll probably like the original anime better, as there's far less focus on (and no resolutions to) heterosexual romance and a lot more material for those wearing Shipping Goggles to interpret as Ho Yay.
 (Especially in The Movie.)
 Obviously, there are many exceptions, but that's generally how it aligns.
 As a result, arguments over which is the superior version can frequently turn into shipping debates, and vice versa.